Kaydonbob03/kaydonbot/README.md

-# Kaydonbotv2 Discord Bot
+# Kaydonbot Discord Bot

-KaydonBotV2 is a Discord bot designed to enhance the functionality and interactivity of Discord servers.
+KaydonBot is a Discord bot designed to enhance the functionality and interactivity of Discord servers.
 It integrates features like greeting new members, responding to user prompts using GPT-4-turbo, and generating images with DALL-E 3.
 It also has a wide assortment of moderation commands and botgames!

 ## Features